-Quantile error is absolute { not relative to q*(1-q) like t-Digests } & easily bounded as <~ 1/2 bin width { about 10^(lg(b/a)/n/2) }.
+Quantile error is absolute { not relative to q*(1-q) like t-Digests } & easily bounded as <~ 1/2 bin width { ~ 10^(log_10(b/a)/n) }.
 If you need 3 places or your data is clustered within a few orders of magnitude then you can likely just use 1e4 bins & counters will remain L1 cache resident, depending on resource competition.
 Cache is the main cost Re: speed.
 Re: space, since 99% of bins are 0 in many cases, simple run-length encoding can improve net/disk transfers.

 t-Digests are a well marketed competitor using ~10X less space BUT with >>5X slower quantiles of similar accuracy.
-Actual cost is sensitive to operation mixes. { This may change, but present t-Digest impls, even with trees, linear scan for quantile/CDFs.
+Actual costs are sensitive to operation mixes. { This may change, but present t-Digest impls, even with trees, linear scan for quantile/CDFs.
 None even offer "batch" APIs to do N quantiles in one such scan.
 "Histo B-trees" should allow better scaling for such. } A BIST basis differs from t-Digests in other important ways.
-First, BISTs are well suited for pop or moving data window operations with strict finite memory, for e.g. translation of full streams to moving quantiles as in Bollinger Band-style smooths.
-Second, floating point weights for EWMA-like decaying memory are not possible since FP arithmetic kind of breaks BISTs.
+E.g., BISTs are well suited for pop (or moving data window ops) with strict finite memory to, e.g. translate full streams to moving quantiles as in Bollinger Band-style smooths.

 Procs